FarmBot-Docs/farmbot-theme/v2/docs/intro.md

 ## Section images

-simplSection links to aggregate BOM pages with sections for multiple parts (Genesis v1.5- and Express v1.0) have a hover image, like for these [dowel pins](../bom/legacy-parts.md#dowel-pins).
+Section links to aggregate BOM pages with sections for multiple parts (Genesis v1.5- and Express v1.0) have a hover image, like for these [dowel pins](../bom/legacy-parts.md#dowel-pins).

 ## Hover images